thedevildude/thedevildude/README.md

 # Hello, World! 👋

-I'm Devdeep Ghosh, a passionate Front-end Web Developer and Tech Enthusiast based in India.
+I'm Devdeep Ghosh, a passionate Full-stack Developer and Tech Enthusiast based in India.
 Welcome to my GitHub profile!
 Here's a glimpse of what you can find here:

 ## About Me

-- 🎓 Final year student pursuing a B.Tech in Computer Science and Engineering at UEM Jaipur.
+- Final year student pursuing a B.Tech in Computer Science and Engineering at UEM Jaipur.
-- 🌱 I'm always learning and exploring new technologies to stay ahead in the dynamic tech world.
+- I'm always learning and exploring new technologies to stay ahead in the dynamic tech world.
-- 💻 I'm a fan of JavaScript, TypeScript, React.js, and Ethereum Blockchain.
-- 📚 When I'm not coding, I'm either watching anime or diving into tech blogs and articles.

 ## What I'm Working On